Saturday May 26th – Thursday 31st (only 2 places remaining) & Saturday August 18th – Thursday 23rd, 2018

 About your trainer

 Unlike some trainers, I work in the industry full time as a funeral celebrant, so I know what it is like.
-I have written close to 2,000 services and I am still as passionate and dedicated as when I first started.
+I have written close to 2,000 services and I am still as passionate and dedicated as when I first started in 2002.
 I want those who are interested in learning to fully understand and be capable of creating a ceremony that will live on in the hearts and minds of everyone who attends.

 I have written this training course from start to finish, so that you will have a complete understanding of how to work as a funeral celebrant.
 Jane Ormonde (May 2014), a trainer herself, said it was the first course she has ever done where, on completion of the course, she actually felt capable of doing what she had been trained to do.